News

 Did you know that spring weather significantly influences a region’s wildfire activity during the summer?
 The main reason for this is that spring weather (wet vs dry) helps dictate how much new vegetation grows in the way of grasses and shrubs.
 Additionally, the spring weather affects how moist the existing dead wood will be during the summer.

-The amount of new vegetation growth and the amount of existing dead vegetation during the spring affects what is called the ‘fuel load’ for wildfires in the summer.
+The amount of new vegetation growth and the amount of existing dead vegetation during the spring affect what is called the ‘fuel load’ for wildfires in the summer.
 Another factor is drought, which can affect both the amount of fuel available as well as the moisture characteristics of that fuel.

 What is the ‘Fuel Load’ and How Does it Affect Wildfires?